microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 NOTE: You can use the -NoWelcome parameter to suppress this message.
 ```

-This example shows how to authenticate to graph using an access token.
+This example shows how to authenticate to Entra using an access token.

-### Example 4: Connecting to an environment as a different identity
+### Example 5: Connecting to an environment as a different identity

 ```powershell
 Connect-Entra -ContextScope 'Process'